eloquent/asplode/README.md

 Eloquent\Asplode\Asplode::install();
 ```

-To use *Asplode* without the fatal error handler, use `installErrorHandler()`
+To use *Asplode* without the fatal error handler, use
-instead of `Asplode::install()`.
-To use only the fatal error handler, use
+`Asplode::installErrorHandler()` instead of `Asplode::install()`.
+To use only
-`installFatalHandler()`.
+the fatal error handler, use `Asplode::installFatalHandler()`.

-Please note that because the PHP autoloader will not function during a fatal
+Note that attempting to autoload files in the shutdown phase of PHP may be
-error, and as such custom exception handlers should explicitly load their
+probelmatic; and as such, custom exception handlers should explicitly load their
 dependencies where possible.

 ## Asserting that the current error handler is compatible